SZ Legal - Legal advice for private individuals and companies worldwide

 Which laws are relevant to asylum and migration law?

 Asylum and migration law encompasses various aspects of numerous legal areas.
 The individual life paths of refugees and asylum seekers often require consideration of the legal systems of other European countries (especially the Dublin III Regulation).
 The situation is not necessarily clearer in German law either.
-The most important legal sources regarding asylum law are, in addition to Article 16a of the Basic Law (GG) the Residence Act (Residence Act) and the Asylum Act (AsylG).
+The most important legal sources regarding asylum law are, in addition to Article 16a of the Basic Law (GG) the Residence Act (Residence Act) and that Asylum Act (AsylG).
 For EU citizens, the European Union Freedom of Movement Act (FreizügG/EU) are important.
 These regulations contain numerous provisions on the recognition of asylum seekers, the granting of a residence permit, the so-called toleration of deportation, and deportation.
 In addition, other administrative regulations and laws are often relevant in individual cases.
 Particularly in the area of toleration, the Law on toleration of residence for training and employment which enables a reliable residence status through long-term toleration.

 From criminal matters to EU institutions